alexdelorenzo/cast_convert/README.md

 # 📽️ Cast Convert
 Identify and convert videos to formats that are supported by Chromecast devices.

-`cast_control` can tell you whether or not a video will play correctly on your casting device.
+`cast_convert` can tell you whether or not a video will play correctly on your casting device.
 If it won't, `cast_convert` can convert videos into formats that the device supports.

 [Click here to see a list of supported devices](/#supported-devices).